sarveshcchauhan/weather-app/README.md

 To clone the repo by using  git clone https://github.com/sarveshcchauhan/weather-app

-# Intall Pacakage and start
+# Install Package and start

-After cloning use `npm i && npm start`
+After cloning use `npm i && npm start` to run the project